How to Make Ossobuco Like an Italian

 - Heat your Dutch oven on the stovetop on a medium-high heat setting.

-- Once sufficiently heated, melt the butter and 2 tbsp EVOO in your Dutch oven, then add the carrots, celery, and onion (soffritto).
+- Once sufficiently heated, melt the butter and 2 tablespoons of EVOO in your Dutch oven, then add the carrots, celery, and onion (soffritto).
 Cook for 10 minutes.

 - While the soffritto is cooking, lightly coat your veal shanks with flour.

-- Add up to 2 Tbsp of beef broth to the soffritto to help soften the ingredients then cover and allow to steam.
+- Add up to 2 tablespoons of beef broth to the soffritto to help soften the ingredients then cover and allow to steam.

-- Now, add the meat to the Dutch oven (on top of the cooking soffritto) to caramelize it, 2-3 minutes on each side and in the meantime, add the white wine.
+- Now, using kitchen tongs add the meat to the Dutch oven (on top of the cooking soffritto) to caramelize it, 2-3 minutes on each side and in the meantime, add the white wine.

 - After about 5 minutes, remove the veal pieces and place them on a plate.

-- Add the wine and allow to simmer until it evaporates then add the tomato paste and stir.
+- allow to simmer until wine evaporates then add the tomato paste and stir.

 - Next, add the crushed tomatoes and stir again to meld the ingredients together.